Camera Intrinsics

 Hard-coded camera intrinsics

-We recommend using hard-coded camera intrinsics only assuming the following:
+We recommend using hard-coded camera intrinsics only in the following scenario:

-• You get the color image from either of:
+You get the color image from a single 2D acquisition using

 Camera intrinsics estimated from point cloud

-• You get the color image from multi-acquisition HDR 3D capture with Color Mode set to Automatic or ToneMapping.
+Regardless how you get the color image and the point cloud.
 This is because the point cloud is likely a result of acquisitions with different apertures and at a temperature different than the one corresponding to the hard-coded intrinsics.

-• Any other use case when using OpenCV intrinsics is necessary, for example:
+Any use case when using OpenCV intrinsics is necessary, for example:

 Note

 The estimated camera intrinsics also work well for all cases where we recommend the hard-coded camera intrinsics.
-Therefore, for simplicity, you could always use the estimateIntrinsics function.
-However, estimating intrinsics from the point cloud takes time, whereas getting the hard-coded intrinsics from the camera is instantaneous.
+However, estimating intrinsics requires some computation time, whereas getting the hard-coded intrinsics from the camera is instantaneous.

 2D and 3D capture with different resolution

-Instead of creating intrinsics to match the resolution in 2D you may downsample or subsample the 2D image to match the 3D resolution.
+Another approach is to match the resolution of the 2D data to the 3D data by downsample or subsample the 2D image to match the 3D resolution.
+See more information at Sampling (3D), Sampling (2D), and Resampling.

 Hand-Eye Calibration